mikael-ros/EDAN40-EDAF95.exercises/readme.md

 ## Contributing
 Feel free to contribute small fixes or optimizations to any code.
 I will likely accept pull requests if they are limited in scope or if they provide solutions for exercises I have chosen not to do.
 Pull requests containing code that is vastly different from mine, using methods I don't understand or that are poorly documented will not be accepted.
 Similarly any type of plagiarism is not welcome.

-Generally I try to stick to methods discussed in a module or chapter when solving the exercises for that module/chapter even if I have progressed further, as to not confuse others - please try to adhere to this as well :)
+Generally I try to stick to methods discussed in a module or chapter when solving the exercises for that module/chapter even if I have progressed further, as to not confuse others - please try to adhere to this as well :) For the same reason, I don't provide point free solutions for the book*.

 ---
 > [!CAUTION]